 For students with fine motor impairments

-A small range of alternatives to standard keyboards and mice are available from the Assistive Technology Officer.
+A small range of alternatives to standard keyboards and mice are available from ISA.

 Items available for short-term loan